sumit-616/Real-Estate/README.md

 # Real Estate Website

-This repository contains the source code for the Real Estate website.
-The website is designed to showcase property listings in a clean and modern layout.
-It offers a responsive design that works seamlessly across desktop, tablet, and mobile devices.
+This repository contains the source code for the Real Estate website, a modern platform showcasing property listings with a clean and responsive design.
+Built with React.js and styled using Tailwind CSS, the website ensures a seamless user experience across various devices.

 ## Live Demo

-Check out the live site here: [Real Estate Website](https://sumit-616.github.io/real-estate/)
+Experience the live site here: [Real Estate Website](https://sumit-616.github.io/real-estate/)

 ## Table of Contents